agherard/oracle-hospitality-rna-bootcamp/working-with-data-visualisation.md

 ![alt text](images/manage-color-assigments.png "Manage Colors Assignments")

-## 5. Saving the Data Visualizer Project
+## 5. Saving the Data Visualiser Project

 1. Select the dropdown arrow, next to the Disk Icon in the top right corner and choose Save As